-The family will also be reimbursed by the European Union for the insulation of the building's façade.
+The family will also be reimbursed by E5P fund, where EU is a main contributor, for the insulation of the building's façade.
 Olena admits it was somewhat difficult to collect all the necessary papers to apply for this support, since many materials were purchased from different sellers.
 “However, the amount compensated by the programme is quite substantial, so it is worth collecting all the documents,” she recounts.
-“We wanted to make our home energy efficient anyway, but the IQ energy programme and the EU grant helped us do this faster and to speed up the construction of our home.”
+“We wanted to make our home energy efficient anyway, but the IQ energy programme and the grant from E5P fund helped us do this faster and to speed up the construction of our home.”

 The programme participant clarifies that they decided to make their home more energy efficient for three reasons: comfort inside the house, cost-savings and reducing their impact on the environment.

 “If you invest in something, you want to benefit from it to the fullest.
 When we were selecting materials for the walls, we took their thermal conductivity into account.
 We built the house in a way that meant we would spend as little money as possible on it in the future, so that we do not have to heat the air outside,” explains Olena.